ComplianceAsCode/content/docs/workshop/lab1_introduction.md

 special meaning - it indicates that the remediation can be used with any product.
 If the remediation is named `rhel8.sh`, it means that it is a RHEL8-only remediation and cannot be used to remediate RHEL7 systems.
-This name coding is relevant for all types of additional content.
+This naming convention is relevant for all types of additional content.

 Unlike checks, you can review remediations in the guide - there is a clickable `(show)` link to do so.
 Bring back the browser window with the